-- 43. If Argentina mobilizes, then Brazil will protest to the UN unless Chile calls for a meeting of all the Latin American states.
-(A, B, C) - 44.
-Brazil will not protest to the UN unless Argentina mobilizes.
-(B, A) - Unless Chile calls for a meeting of all the Latin American states, Brazil will protest to the UN.
-(C, B) - 46.
+- 20. Unless Chile calls for a meeting of all the Latin American states, Brazil will protest to the UN.
+(C, B) - 21.
 Argentina's mobilizing is a sufficient condition for Brazil to protest to the UN.
-(A, B) - 47.
+(A, B) - 22.
 Argentina's mobilizing is a necessary condition for Chile to call for a meeting of all the Latin American states.
-(A, C) - 48.
-If Argentina mobilizes and Brazil protests to the UN, then both Chile and the Dominican Republic will call for a meeting of all the Latin American states.
-(A. B. C. D) - 49.
+(A, C) - If Argentina mobilizes and Brazil protests to the UN, then both Chile and the Dominican Republic will call for a meeting of all the Latin American states.
+(A, B, C, D) - 24.
 If Argentina mobilizes and Brazil protests to the UN, then either Chile or the Dominican Republic will call for a meeting of all the Latin American states.
 (A, B, C, D) - If neither Chile nor the Dominican Republic calls for a meeting of all the Latin American states, then Brazil will not protest to the UN unless Argentina mobilizes.
 (C, D, B, A)